The Chow Hound is the result of mixing the Chow Chow and the Basset Hound.

 Daily walks around the park or the block will suit him well.

 But be warned that he can pick up an interesting scent anywhere and anytime, which will stimulate him to follow and investigate without any thought.

 To avoid the inevitable chase, keep him on a leash when you have him outside for exercise.

-If you have a large fenced in yard, make sure that it’s really secure because the Chow Hound can amaze you with his ability to escape.
+If you have a large fenced in yard, make sure that it’s secure because the Chow Hound can amaze you with his ability to escape.

-The Chow Hound is well-suited to condo, apartment, or family home living, but adequate exercise must be provided.
+The Chow Hound is well-suited to a condo, apartment, or family home living, but adequate exercise must be provided.

 He will do well in urban and rural settings and can tolerate warm and cold temperatures, depending on the thickness and density of the coat he has inherited.

 Major health concerns for the Chow Hound include platelet dysfunction, hip dysplasia, seborrhea, and entropion.